Using Social Media During and After Disasters.

 - Only offer thoughts and prayers to possibly injured persons.
 Unfortunately, even these situations we have to be aware of liability and litigation.
 Do not post anything discussing facts or blame that may be connected with the situation.

-- After natural disasters be sure to update people on the farm’s situation.
+- After natural disaster, be sure to update people on the farm’s situation.

 - Keep customers updated as the farm prepares to reopen.

-Get ideas from some experts, i.e. Red Cross
+Get ideas from some experts, i.e. DHS and Red Cross